Quick-Order Section

 A film by Christine Rose • A U.S. Citizen's journey of discovery into the lies, oppression and corruption that has invaded her country since 9/11.

+The catastrophic events of September 11, 2001 caused a sea change in U.S. domestic and foreign policy.
 Liberty Bound takes a unique look at America's ongoing struggle to keep a comfortable balance between democracy, capitalism and fascism.
-This is a film about historic events that shape history.
+This is a film about historic events that have changed our country and the world.
 It is a film about courage and fear; ignorance and awareness; propaganda and rhetoric.

 The documentary explores unanswered questions, examines the U.S. government's reasons for war with Afghanistan and Iraq, and delves into accusations that...